MARN-5895/Website/lectures/01_unixshell/README.md

 ## Key points

   - This course aims to empower you to use modern computer software to solve research problems in Marine Sciences.
-  - The terminal or Unix shell is a computer application that BLABLABLA.
+  - The terminal or Unix shell is an application for the user to interact with the computer.
   - Secure Shell (SSH) is a network protocol used to access remote computers.

   ---